What LeBron James Entering Free Agency Means for Every Potential Suitor

 Entering free agency rather than opting in and trying to force a trade or give it another go-round with Cleveland noticeably shapes his list of potential landing spots.
 Some teams are rejoicing his going full-on mercenary.
 Others, though?
 Not much.

-Let's take a look at what James' latest decision, which is the prelude to his actual decision, means for every suitor that fancies themselves a part of the mix.
+Let's take a look at what James' latest decision, which is the prelude to his actual decision, means for every suitor that fancies itself a part of the mix.

 Dying Pipe Dreams